ZON Logo

 3. Stream-First Design

 ZON is designed to be parsed byte-by-byte, making it ideal for streaming responses from LLMs.
-Its structure allows parsers to build objects incrementally without waiting for closing delimiters.
+Its structure allows parsers to build objects incrementally without waiting for closing delimiters or tracking indentation levels.

 Conclusion

 While TOON is a solid improvement over JSON, ZON represents the next generation of efficiency.
-It provides the same 100% retrieval accuracy but with a massive 25-35% reduction in token usage for complex data, making it the superior choice for high-volume LLM applications.
+It provides the same 100% retrieval accuracy but with better compression, faster parsing, and a more robust schema definition for LLMs.